spacedriveapp/archive-wasm/docs/archive-wasm/interfaces/ExtractOpts.md

 > `optional` **recursive**: `boolean`

-Recursively extract archives within archives.
-Defaults to false
+Indicates whether to recursively extract archives within archives.
+Defaults to false.

+---

+### stripComponents?

+> `optional` **stripComponents**: `number`

+The number of leading path components to skip when extracting entries.
+Has no effect on absolute paths.
+The default is 0.